 We are a non-profit organization where our primary mission is woodworking education.
 It’s wonderful how the internet has so many how-to videos, but since actual woodworking is not a digital experience, we invite you to join the Guild so that you can talk, see and touch wood with experts and with everyone else who wants to learn.

-What you get—Members can participate in one or many of our working groups (see below) that collectively host 50+ how-to meet-ups a year that include lectures, demonstrations and symposia.
-Plus you get a 10% discount (or more) from our sponsors for buying wood, tools and more—that’s a savings that will easily cover your membership fee.
+What you get—Members can participate in one or many of our working groups (see below) that collectively host 65+ how-to meet-ups a year that include lectures, demonstrations and symposia.
+Plus you get a 10% discount (or more) from our sponsors for buying wood, tools or services—that’s a savings that will easily cover your membership fee.